syncfusion-content/asp.netmvc-docs/aspnetmvc/PdfViewer/GettingStarted.md

 ---

-# Getting Started in ASP.NET MVC PDF Viewer
+# Getting Started with ASP.NET MVC PDF Viewer

 This section explains how to add and use a PDF viewer control in your web application with ASP.NET MVC.